-Freelancers that are looking for a full-time job often worry that inconsistencies on their CV can be detrimental to their chances of landing a steady job.
-Having a dozen short-term gigs instead of years spent in one place doesn’t have to be a bad thing.
+It isn't easy to list freelance work on a resume.
+Freelancers that are looking for a full-time job often worry that inconsistencies on their resume can be detrimental to their chances of landing a steady job.
+Having a dozen short-term gigs instead of years spent in one place doesn’t have to be a bad thing, however.
 In fact, when presented the right way it will make the candidate shine as someone who is not only multi-talented but able to accomplish a wide array of different tasks.
 More than ever, companies are seeking workers who live and think outside the box.

-Even freelancers who are seeking more freelancing gigs struggle to find the right way to compile their experience on one CV.
-The freelancer CV, when compiling a list of every gig and experience, can be large and confusing to prospective employers.
-There is no need to list everything, and when it comes to a great freelancer CV, less is more.
+Even freelancers who are seeking more freelancing gigs struggle to find the right way to compile their experience on one resume.
+The freelancer resume, when compiling a list of every gig and experience, can be large and confusing to prospective employers.
+There is no need to list everything, and when it comes to a great freelancer resume, less is more.
 This is especially true when less means focusing on the skills and experience that are specific to each and every potential gig.

-Consider listing all of your relevant freelancing experience in one section.
+Consider listing all of your relevant freelancing experience in one section of your resume.
 You want to portray your past work and experiences as if you were running your own company specializing in your field.
 Portray your freelancing experience as if you were the boss and employee of the month.
 Explain your business in a concise, engaging way that touches on the highlights of your freelance work.

-Forbes said it best when talking about the dilemma of whether or not to add freelancing to a CV.
+Forbes said it best when talking about the dilemma of whether or not to add freelancing to a resume.

 Freelancing shows that you’re a self-starter, so it’s important you highlight that quality.
 Depending on the length of your freelance work, you can either list each assignment separately or put all your freelance jobs under one title (tip: if you have several clients, create a company name for yourself and list all freelance work under it).